- What is process documentation?

-2. Keep your business information secure
+6. Keep your business information secure

 Creating and sharing business process documentation using automation software means sharing your proprietary data with a third party.

-It means that keeping your business data secure is a top priority for Scribe, so you can be confident your data is safe.
+Keeping your business data secure is a top priority for Scribe, so you can be confident your data is safe.

-3. Easily collaborate on process documentation
+7. Easily collaborate on process documentation

 Creating effective process documentation is rarely an isolated task.
 You’ll likely need to brainstorm current processes, seek SME insights or get process owner approvals to avoid debates over process improvements.